kontena/kontena/server/docs/source/index.html.md

 Attribute | Description
 ---------- | -------
-name  | Name of the volume within the stack external | How the volume name is mapped to grid volume
+name  | Name of the volume within the stack external | Name of the grid level volume definition to use

-### Volume external attribute

-When `"external":true` Kontena references the grid level volume with the same name as defined in the stack yaml.

-When `"external": {"name": "otherVolume"}` Kontena uses a grid volume called `otherVolume`

 ## Create a stack